system76/docs/_articles/terminal-basics.md

 sudo apt purge [application]
 ```

-This will remove a program and it's configuration files from your computer.
+This will remove a program and its configuration files from your computer.

 ```
 sudo apt policy [application]